You can use this page to create a random character for use in a Tavern Night.

 Charm Break (Purchased): This ability has two functions.
 Firstly, it can allow the user to “Resist” all charmbased

-that control your body, such as sleep and paralyze, are not considered charming magics.
-Specific examples of charms are a Hobling’s Taunt ability, a Bard’s Songs of Aversion and Love, the following alchemy: Confusion, Charm, Enrage, Feeblemind, Forget, Hallucinoid, and Puppet, the spells Hallucinate, Charm and Forget plus Ritual charm spells and monster effects which are charm-based.
+attacks.
+Charm-based attacks are considered effects which instill friendship or loyalty.
+Specific examples of charms are a Bard’s Songs of Love, Charm, and Dominate plus Ritual charm spells and monster effects which are charm-based.
 Resisting in this manner uses up the ability.
 The second function is the ability to break an active charm effect on another person.
 This can only be accomplished through 10 seconds of talking to the Charmed character then declaring “Innate Charm Break” while touching them.
 Doing this uses up the skill for the day and creates a visible effect like any racial resistance does when it is used.
-Charm Break is usable once per day per purchase.
+Charm Break is usable once per day per

 Lust for Life (Automatic): A Wood Fae’s natural attunement to the forest and all things living has given them a lust for life that other races lack.
 Should a Wood Fae drop into their “bleed count” they are given a full two minutes before entering their “death count” rather than the standard one minute.